From Reality Show Viewer to Living Her Dream Reality

 “From the very beginning, I didn't want it to be just one small shop in San Francisco,” Marina says.
 “I had this strategy in my mind that we would need to expand to other cities in the United States.
 And right now, that’s what’s happening.”

-Why Marina Chose Incfile
+Why Marina Chose Bizee

 Marina says starting a business in the U.S. was an intimidating prospect, and she had originally planned on going to consult with an attorney.
 She was anticipating an expensive and difficult process.
-But then a friend told her about Incfile, and, as Marina says, that changed everything.
+But then a friend told her about Bizee, and, as Marina says, that changed everything.

 “Being from a different country,” she says, “I didn't know how I could start my business here, in terms of how to make all the documents and how to register your business.
 A friend of mine, he said, ‘It’s so easy.
 You don’t need to hire anyone.
 You don’t need to pay thousands of dollars.
 You can do it yourself.’”